driely01/inception/README.md

     * passphrase vs password
     * passphrase example

+## Note
+We not giving you the solution of the project we just sharing the information and the concept of each element we descover below

 ## DOCKER
 ### What is docker?
 docker is a platform for building, running and shipping applications in a consistent manner.